Kirti-Gupta12/netflixClone/README.md

  <h3 align='center'><a href='https://netflixcloneit.netlify.app/' target="_blank">Live Demo</a></h3>

 ## About the Project
 <p>This is a Clone of Netflix, website built using React-JS as a Front-end & Firebase as Back-end.
 It’s not a replica, and it doesn’t have all the features of Netflix website.
-It’s a similar version of Netflix with our my design touch, showing my abilities in React-JS to build something advanced like Netflix.
+It’s a similar version of Netflix with my own design touch, showing my abilities in React-JS to build something advanced like Netflix.
 It contains the home page, sign-in page, sign-up page and page with list of movies that are being fetched using TMDB API.</p>

 ## Technology Stack
 <div display='flex'>